pelican-eggs/eggs/game_eggs/SuperTuxKart/ReadMe.md

 ## [Documentation](https://github.com/supertuxkart/stk-code/blob/master/NETWORKING.md)

-Essentailly this is a standard build of the regular SuperTuxKart client but with a special flag when being compiled that produces a GUI-less binary optimized for size and memory usage.
+Essentially this is a standard build of the regular SuperTuxKart client but with a special flag when being compiled that produces a GUI-less binary optimized for size and memory usage.

 ## Install notes